 A light touch is used on the spinal cord to help activate receptors and increase the ability of the nerves and spinal cord to communicate clearly.
 This is associated with improvements in the brain-gut connection, increased self-awareness, and reduced stress.

 Pettibon – Uses specially designed head, shoulder, and hip weights that patients use for up to 20 minutes daily until the spine is corrected, along with specific exercises.

 Weights help alter the alignment of the head, spine, and pelvis, correcting sensory input to the nervous system and forming new muscle patterns.

 Sacral Occipital Technique (SOT) – Focuses on the relationship between the sacrum and occiput (back of the skull) and is a form of sacral cranial therapy.

 This technique pays close attention to the bones of the skull and sacrum that work to normalize the flow of cerebrospinal fluid and improve organ function.

 CLEAR Scoliosis Correction – A technique that combines adjustments, spinal exercises, and vibration treatments to reduce scoliosis curves in the spine.

-5 to 10 percent of the population has scoliosis, and this condition can cause pain, joint degeneration, and organ malfunction if not managed properly.
+5 to 10 percent of the population has scoliosis, and this condition can cause pain, joint degeneration, and organ malfunction if not appropriately managed.

-Thompson – Involves the use of an adjustment table with a weighing mechanism, which helps to add a precise amount of tension and holds the patient in an exact upward position before the push is given.
+Thompson – Involves using an adjustment table with a weighing mechanism, which helps add a precise amount of tension and holds the patient in an exact upward position before the push is given.

 Torque Release – Directs attention to the source of spinal tension by testing your posture from the feet up.
 It helps determine what treatments are needed to relieve stress on the spine and spinal cord, which causes abnormal muscle patterns.